guptahimanshu07/zendesk-crud-server/Readme.md

 ## Configuration

 This application uses application.properties for its configuration.
-Store your OpenAPI API credentials in this file as follows:
+Store your Zendesk API credentials in this file as follows:

 ```
 api.username=YOUR_USERNAME